kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-aws-distro-open-telemetry.md

 1. An AWS Managed Prometheus Workspace is required to use ADOT
 2. AWS IAM permissions to add permissions for Kubecost to read from the workspace

-Before following this guide, make sure you've reviewed AWS' doc on [installing the ADOT daemonset](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-ingest-metrics-OpenTelemetry.html).
+Before following this guide, make sure you've reviewed AWS' [Set up metrics ingestion using AWS Distro for Open Telemetry on an Amazon Elastic Kubernetes Service cluster](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-ingest-metrics-OpenTelemetry.html) to enable the ADOT collector daemonSet.

 This guide assumes that the Kubecost Helm release name and the Kubecost namespace have the same value (usually this will be `kubecost`), which allows a global find and replace on `YOUR_NAMESPACE`.

 ## Configuration

-Clone this [repository](https://github.com/kubecost/poc-common-configurations/tree/main/aws-amp/adot) that contains all of the configuration files you will need to deploy Kubecost with ADOT.
+Clone [this repository](https://github.com/kubecost/poc-common-configurations/tree/main/aws-amp/adot) that contains all of the configuration files you will need to deploy Kubecost with ADOT.

 ```bash
 git clone https://github.com/kubecost/poc-common-configurations.git